Xfireball8/SaasProjectCluster/README.md

 Check the code here :

-You then just have to use Terraform to build the cluster.
+Finally you can use Terraform to build the cluster.
 $ terraform init
 $ terraform plan
 $ terraform apply